-Senate bill +/-

-- EPA must make an affirmative safety finding before a new chemical can enter commerce. - All existing chemicals are to be prioritized and those deemed high priority must undergo a safety assessment and determination. - Deadlines apply to each step in the review and regulatory process. - Low minimum numbers of chemicals to be assessed are specified. - A limited pathway for industry-requested assessments is provided, with EPA having discretion as to whether to grant a specific request.

-- No mandate to review new chemicals or make an affirmative safety finding is provided. - No prioritization process or other means to identify chemicals to undergo risk evaluations is established, though EPA can assess chemicals it has prioritized via its work plan. - Deadlines apply to risk evaluations and required risk management rules. - Low minimum numbers of chemicals to be assessed are specified, subject to availability of appropriations. - A virtually unlimited pathway is provided for companies to request risk evaluations for chemicals they want assessed, which EPA must conduct.
+Senate bill +/- EPA must make an affirmative safety finding before a new chemical can enter commerce.
+All existing chemicals are to be prioritized and those deemed high priority must undergo a safety assessment and determination.
+Deadlines apply to each step in the review and regulatory process.
+Low minimum numbers of chemicals to be assessed are specified.
+A limited pathway for industry-requested assessments is provided, with EPA having discretion as to whether to grant a specific request.
+House bill X No mandate to review new chemicals or make an affirmative safety finding is provided.
+No prioritization process or other means to identify chemicals to undergo risk evaluations is established, though EPA can assess chemicals it has prioritized via its work plan.
+Deadlines apply to risk evaluations and required risk management rules.
+Low minimum numbers of chemicals to be assessed are specified, subject to availability of appropriations.
+A virtually unlimited pathway is provided for chemicals they want assessed, which EPA must conduct. -- -- a.
+The design of safer and more sustainable chemicals, processes, and products should be encouraged and supported through research, education, recognition, and other means.
+The goal of these efforts should be to increase the design, manufacture, and use of lower risk, more energy efficient and sustainable chemical products and processes.